 Crossrail's policies for the construction of the railway were developed prior to and during the Parliamentary stage of the Crossrail Bill and were embodied in Information Papers submitted to Parliament during the progress of the Bill.

-Specific CRL policies covering areas such as Procurement, Health and Safety and Business Continuity are included in the appropriate sections of the website.
+Specific CRL policies covering areas such as Procurement, Health and Safety, and Business Continuity are included in the appropriate sections of the website.
 Other internal procedures are maintained on the Crossrail Management System.
 They will be considered for disclosure on request.

 Records Management and Personal Data Policies

-The company’s retention schedule has been written to conform to industry best practice and guidance by the Institute of Chartered Secretaries & Administrators.
+CRL maintains policies on information security, retention of records, disposal and archiving of documents and data protection.
+CRL’s retention schedule has been written to conform to industry best practice and guidance by the Institute of Chartered Secretaries & Administrators.
 Policies whose disclosure would not compromise the security of the company’s information are available on request.

 Terms and Conditions